mlange-42/arche/README.md

 * Optional rich filtering and generic query API.
 * Fast iteration and component access via queries (≈2.5ns iterate + get).
 * Fast random access for components of arbitrary entities.
 Useful for hierarchies.
 * No systems.
-Use your own structure.
+Just queries.
+Use your own structure!
 * Not thread-safe.
 On purpose.
 * No dependencies.
 Except for unit tests ([100% coverage](https://github.com/mlange-42/arche/actions/workflows/coverage.yml)).